 Related post: A comprehensive guide to hiking in Mauritius

 How to get to Le Morne Brabant?

 For those on a budget, you can choose to get to Le Morne Brabant trail entrance by bus (for more details, you can check out this website).
 Bus tickets are very cheap, ranging from Rs 12 to Rs 34 (less than US$ 1) per trip, depending on the distance covered.
 There’s a bus station along the main road just a few meters from the entrance.

 But since it’s not always easy to catch a bus to this area, I highly recommend renting a car instead.
 Car rentals in Mauritius start from Rs 1,000 or US$ 25 per day and gas costs Rs 44 (US$ 1.10) per liter.
-You can also hire a taxi to get you there.
+You can also hire a taxi to take you there.

 Along the main road is a sign indicating that the trail entrance is 1.5 km away.
 You’ll then have to drive along a narrow unpaved road until you reach the parking area.

 Can you hike Le Morne Brabant without a guide?

 Yes, but only if you’re an experienced hiker!
 While Le Morne sits at a mere height of 556 meters, it’s no easy task!
 Between scrambling over the rocks and the steep and exposed cliffs towards the summit, the hike can be very challenging, especially if you’re afraid of heights.

 In the past, you had to be accompanied by a certified guide but this is not required anymore.
 I was able to do the hike without a guide and saw a few others doing the same.